appdev-lessons/ruby-intro-fundamentals/content.md

 ### _Do_, or do not.
 There is no  _read_.

-Before we forced you to by asking a question, were you typing out every expression that you were reading about into an editor to experiment with it?
+Before we forced you to by asking a question, were you typing out every expression that you were reading baout into an editor to experiment with it?

 If not, then you're going to struggle.
 If you're just _reading_, you won't be successful at learning programming; you have to _do_ in order to build up some muscle memory and intuition. _Experimentation and practice are both crucial._